MangoCubes/secret/README.md

 - ☐ Custom themes and layouts
 - ☐ Support MongoDB
+    - ☐ Add support for relational database?
+If that's possible
 - ☐ Permissions and user groups
 - ☐ External sharing with or without account
 - ☐ Mobile apps